 The osteoporosis drug Aclasta has been linked to a number of serious side effects including low energy femur fractures (thigh bone fractures), osteomyelitis of the jaw, and osteonecrosis of the jaw (aka.
 Dead Jaw).
 These conditions are debilitating and can have a devastating impact on an individual’s quality of life.
-At Schmidt & Clark, LLP, we believe that drug companies who put profit before public safety should be held accountable for their negligence.

 What’s the problem?

 Aclasta (zoledronic acid) is a prescription medication used in the treatment of osteoporosis in post-menopausal women and Paget’s disease of the bone.
 It belongs to a group of drugs called bisphosphonates which inhibit the release of calcium from the bones.
 While most patients are given the drug for years at a time, numerous studies and adverse event reports suggest that long-term use of Aclasta may increase the risk of low-energy bone fractures, most commonly involving the thigh bone or femur.